 What are your healthcare insurance options overseas?

-Some countries have public hospitals, private clinics, private hospitals and international clinics within them.
-And some private clinics, private hospitals and international clinics are reaching high standards of medical care.
+Some countries have public hospitals, private clinics, private hospitals and international clinics within them, and some of these private options are of high standards of medical care.
 Many expatriates would prefer these private clinics to avoid the long queues and slow service of public hospitals.

 Private clinics and international clinics are usually well equipped, offering English speaking medical staff with Western training.
 However, the cost of medical treatment is often higher than that at public hospitals.
 Without an appropriate international health insurance plan, you are putting yourself under financial risk.
 Most global medical plans will cover you worldwide excluding or including the USA depending on the plan and options chosen.
 You can add out-patient care, dental, vision and especially evacuation coverage.

 How do you plan to maintain your well-being while living abroad?